SMB Most Important Features

 The original name for SMB3 (a.k.a.
 SMB v3) was SMB 2.2.
 The initial release of SMB3 is now known as SMB 3.0.
 Server 2012 and Windows 8 were the first Microsoft operating systems to support it.
 SMB v3 adds more performance and security enhancements to the protocol.
 For example, SMB multichannel and end-to-end encryption were introduced in SMB3.

-SMB 3.1.1 — the latest version of Windows SMB — was released along with Server 2016 and Windows 10.
-SMB 3.1.1 includes security enhancements such as: enforcing secure connections with newer (SMB2 and later) clients and stronger encryption protocols.
+SMB 3.1.1 — the latest version of SMB — was released along with Windows Server 2016 and Windows 10.
+SMB 3.1.1 includes security enhancements such as: enforcing secure connections with newer (SMB2 and later) clients and stronger encryption (AES-256 from Windows 11 and Windows Server 2022).

 Key SMB features